 We hope that this article has presented a good overview of the, rather complex, memory organization of QSPI NOR Flash.
 The article also highlighted some important areas where the NOR memory organization may be of critical importance when using a file system on a NOR flash.
 Especially when high performance is desired.

-In the next article, we will go over protocol and bus-related features and characteristics such as the maximum frequency and read performance with a discussion of fast read and XIP modes.
+In the next article, we will go over protocol related features with a discussion of fast read and XIP modes.

 If you have any questions or would like some guidance about selecting the best flash device or file system for your application please do not hesitate to contact us.